 This recipe is extremely forgiving to those who bake it.
 Enjoy!

 My favorite technique for cooking sweet potatoes is slow roasting.
 My recipe for this you can find here.
-Once you cook the sweet potatoes, you can utilize the following recipes to make sure you get something delicious from the skin and the flesh! (unless you just want to eat the sweet potato whole, which is delicious too)
+Once you cook the sweet potatoes, you can utilize the following recipe for my sweet potato casserole.

 Save those scraps!
 Even if you are composting, finding a second use for your vegetable scraps is a great way to get the most out of all the food you buy.